Last Updated on

 - The entire head should be at the center of the frame.
 It should measure 1-1-3/8 inches (25 to 35mm), filling between 50% to 70% of the photo.

-- Background must be either white or off-white.
+- The background must be either white or off-white.
 It must be uncluttered with no shadows either in the background itself or across the applicant’s face.

 - Your face must show a relaxed and natural expression.

-- Photo must be in color.
+- The photo must be in color.
 Black and white photos aren’t accepted.

 - You should wear normal clothing or something you wear on a daily basis.
 Uniforms and camouflage attire aren’t allowed except for religious attire that is worn every day.